j-scharrenbach/tado-individual-away-control/README.md

 python3 start.py --list-zones
 ```

-To run the application simply start the `start.py` with sudo rights (those are needed for the pings).
+To run the application simply start the `start.py`.

 ### Privacy notes